-In Round 1, there were nearly 12,000 children in the survey sample, in 2 cohorts, one aged 6 to 18 months and a second aged 7 to 8, spread across the four study countries.
-By the projected fifth round in 2015, many of these children will have moved to seek education or work; some will have left home, married and had children of their own; others will have died.
-A few will have decided that they no longer want to participate in the study.
+In Round 1, there were nearly 12,000 children in the survey sample, in two cohorts, one aged 6 to 18 months and a second aged 7 to 8 years, spread across the four study countries.
+By the fifth round in 2016, many of these children have moved to seek education or work; some have left home, married and had children of their own; others have died.
+A few have decided that they no longer want to participate in the study.
 Keeping track of such a widely dispersed and mobile group of young people and minimising the numbers who drop out of the study presents logistical, administrative and managerial challenges.